3liz/QgisDynamicLayersPlugin/docs/index.md

 This plugin helps to change the datasource's of many layers at once, for example to create different versions of the same project on different extents.

-You can use some variables such as `$myvar` inside the layer datasource template, and then define these variables (from a table or from an input vector source).
+You can use some variables such as `@myvar` inside the layer datasource template, and then define these variables (from a table or from an input vector source).

 Finally, you can apply the variables values on every configured layer via the **apply** button, and you can see the